Renting a car and driving in the Faroe Islands is one of the best ways to see the beautiful country.

 Likewise, it is not permitted to use a cell phone when driving in the Faroe Islands to make calls or send/receive SMS text messages.
 You can use your smartphone for navigation purposes, but it must be hands-free only (such as safely stowed on the windscreen), and you must not program navigation while the vehicle’s engine is running.
 I recommend getting a phone holder for your car dashboard for your travels.

 The Tunnels in the Faroe Islands

 The Faroe Islands are made up of almost 800 islands, islets, and skerries.
 There are 18 major islands.
-The islands are connected mainy by sea tunnels.
+The islands are connected mainly by sea tunnels.

 There are over 20 tunnels in the Faroe Islands.
-Most of the tunnels are free of charge, except the two sub-sea tunnels which will charge you about 15 USD per crossing.
-If you’re on a budget you’ll want to pay attention to how many times you cross these tunnels.
-The sub sea tunnels are Vágatunnilin which connects Vágar island and Streymoy island whilst Norðoyatunnilin connects Eysturoy island and Borðoy island.
+Most of the tunnels are free of charge, except the two sub-sea tunnels, which will charge you about 15 USD per crossing.
+If you’re on a budget, you’ll want to pay attention to how many times you cross these tunnels.
+The subsea tunnels are Vágatunnilin which connects Vágar island, and Streymoy island while Norðoyatunnilin connects Eysturoy island and Borðoy island.
 The new modern tunnels have two lanes and are well lit.

-However, the old tunnels only have one lane and they can be scary to drive through.
+However, the old tunnels only have one lane, and they can be scary to drive through.
 On the northern islands of Kalsoy, Bordoy, and Vidoy is where you’ll find these tunnels.
-They are dark and as an unsuspecting tourist can really give you a fright.
+As an unsuspecting tourist, they are dark and can really frighten you.
 Always keep those headlights on!

 Paying for the Tunnels